-1. Applying for student exchange and approval of course-work schedule
+1. Applying for student exchange and approval of course-work schedule their personal course-work schedule abroad.

-- 1.1 Students wishing to study abroad in the framework of student exchange should apply to the International Office or the teaching secretariat of their primary faculty, according to the relevant provisions.
-After being accepted to the student exchange program, and before leaving for abroad, they must obtain academic approval for the courses they intend to take. - 1.2 As a rule, the units will grant academic recognition to courses held at universities with which the University has student exchange agreements.
-However, students must obtain academic approval for their personal course-work schedule abroad.
 Approval is given through the teaching secretariat of the faculty/school which will submit the schedule for approval by the advisors of the teaching programs.
 The approval must be obtained even if changes may occur in the future that will prevent the student from registering for all the courses in the program.